Wildlife Ecology and Conservation

 Teaching staff

-You’ll learn from experienced, research-active lecturers who are passionate about wildlife and conservation.
-Our Wildlife Ecology research group explores species, population and community relationships with drivers of change to biodiversity, ecosystems, and the provision of co-beneficial goods and services.
+You’ll learn from experienced, passionate, research-active staff who are experts in wildlife and conservation.
+Our Wildlife Ecology research group focuses on the relationships between species, populations, and ecosystems, exploring how biodiversity changes and how to sustainably manage ecosystems for co-beneficial goods and services.
 Discover more about our work here: Wildlife Ecology Research.

 Placements and work experience